Alfredo-Vargas/poisson-noise-treatment/README.md

 # poisson-noise-treatment
-Exploring the techniques to add and remove poisson noise
+Exploring the techniques to apply and remove Poisson noise